cazyw/shakespeare-quotes/README.md

 ### Testing

 This is an ongoing work in progress as I learn how to do testing with APIs and databases.
 I am using the `mocha` framework, and using the `supertest` and `chai` libraries.
-It's been an interesting learning experience as I'm getting a better understanding of how to do testing
+It's been an interesting learning experience as I'm getting a better understanding of how to do testing.

 `routes.test.js` uses the test database (so the development database is not used) and resets the database before each test.
-It tests that valid data posted to the database is saved, and that getting data from the database returns all data.
-The next steps will be to test what happens when invalid data is sent.
-The mongoDB schema will also need to be tested
+It tests that valid data posted to the database is saved, that invalid data is not, and that getting data from the database returns all data.

 `quotes.test.js` tests the MongoDB/mongoose schema.